Google Chrome: Incognito mode

 The private browsing feature called Incognito mode prevents the browser from locally storing any history information, cookies, site data, or form inputs.
 Downloaded files and bookmarks will be stored.
 In addition, user activity is not hidden from visited websites or the Internet service provider.
 Incognito mode is similar to the private browsing feature in other web browsers.
-It does not prevent saving in all windows: "You can switch between an incognito window and any regular windows you have open.
-You'll only be in incognito mode when you're using the incognito window".

 The iOS version of Chrome also supports the optional ability to lock incognito tabs with Face ID, Touch ID, or the device's passcode.
 In 2022, Google began to implement this feature into Android versions of Chrome.
-This feature is now available for Android 12 devices and above, assuming the hardware allows it.
+From 2023, this feature is available for Android 12 devices and above, when the hardware allows it.

 In 2024, Google agreed to destroy billions of records to settle a lawsuit claiming it secretly tracked the internet use of people who thought they were browsing privately in incognito mode.